 Human exploration of our Solar System is an important focus for ESA.
-The Agency has started on the path to making this a reality in the future.
-Making sure that our astronauts are prepared mentally and physically for the demands of long exploration missions is imperative a mission’s success.
+The Agency has started on the path to making this a reality.
+Making sure that our astronauts are prepared mentally and physically for the demands of long exploration missions is imperative to a mission’s success.

 In light of this, ESA undertook a cooperative project with the Russian Institute for Biomedical Problems (IBMP) in Moscow, called Mars500.

 ESA’s Directorate of Human Spaceflight has a long tradition of conducting research on the physiological and psychological aspects of spaceflight.
 ESA’s bedrest studies, in particular, are at the forefront of scientific research to understand how the human body reacts under weightless conditions, in order to devise effective countermeasures and enable humans to undertake long missions in space effectively.
 Mars500 is part of these scientific efforts to prepare for human exploration missions.